aelluminate/sencept/README.md

 ![version](https://img.shields.io/badge/version-v0.2.4-black?style=for-the-badge&labelColor=%231f1f1e&color=%23f3f4f0)

-**Sencept** is a *quite* powerful framework for generating high-quality synthetic data.
+**Sencept** is a *quite* powerful tool for generating high-quality synthetic data.
 The name blends "synthesis" and "concept," reflecting the project's focus on conceptualizing and synthesizing realistic datasets for training and evaluating machine learning models.
 With Sencept, you can create customizable, schema-driven synthetic data that mimics real-world scenarios, making it ideal for testing, development, and research.

 ## ✨ Features